Revertron/Alfis/README.md

 1. Stabilize blockchain functions (domain transfer, info & contacts in UI), bug hunting and fixing.
 2. Change DNS server/proxy to own resource saving implementation (using trust-dns-proto for RR parsing).
 3. P2P traffic encryption (ECDH).
+4. Web-GUI to manage you node from browser.